by

 How Bad Habits Develop

-How To Stop Worrying
+How To Stop Worrying, Overthinking, and Start Living

-Below you will find 7 practical tips on how to combat the habits of worry and anxiety that you can use daily.- Start to observe your thoughts and feelings.
+- Start to observe your thoughts and feelings.
 Don’t try to block or control them, but simply detect them and observe where they are coming from, what they are developing into, etc. Acknowledge that these thoughts are the reason you are feeling sad all the time.

 - Realize that thinking and feeling anxious thoughts are not going to bring any good into your life.
 Learn how to quiet your mind and make it calm and still.
 By stopping the flow of negative thoughts, it is easier to pay less attention to unwanted thoughts.
-Ask yourself, how your life looks like without these sad or angry thoughts?
+Ask yourself, how your life looks like without these sad or angry thoughts.
 Make a list of these sad thoughts that you are thinking about.

-- Evaluate your current situation and turn your worry into productive thoughts.
+- Evaluate your current situation and turn your worries into productive thoughts.
 For example, instead of constantly worrying about being late, think about the steps you are going to take to fix this problem.
 Make a list of steps of how you are going to do it.
 These steps will help you to shift from the problem to a solution.

 - Do you tend to imagine worst-case scenarios often?
-Is the problem you are thinking about just a part of your imagination or is it your conclusion based on anxious thoughts?
-If so, this is not the problem at all but only an assumption.
+Is the problem you are thinking about just a part of your imagination, or is it your conclusion based on anxious thoughts?
+If so, this is not a problem at all but only an assumption.
 In this case, try to live in the present moment.
 Try not to project this assumption into the future because it will only make things worse.
 A feeling of uncertainty is much better than thinking about the worst-case scenario that may keep you awake at night.
 Realize that it’s not possible to do everything right.

-- Do you worry often what others think?
+- Do you often worry about what others think?
 In this case, focus all of your attention on understanding them.
 Why they are paying attention to these things?
 Take a look at these people as an outside observer, not as a vulnerable human being or a victim.
 Try to see it from the big-picture perspective.

 - Realize that life is not about winning or losing, but simply enjoying the process.
 This will put your worries at ease.
-When people walk in a park, they don’t think about arriving at the end of the trail quickly, but instead, they want to enjoy the walk.
+When people walk in a park, they don’t think about arriving at the end of the trail quickly, instead, they want to enjoy the walk.
 Try to think about the good things instead of the bad and what you enjoy the most in your life journey.

 - Mindful meditation practice or prayer is a good way to stop anxious thoughts.
-If you are a believer and you have feelings of worry all the time, train yourself to fully trust God to transform your life.
+If you are a believer, and you have feelings of worry all the time, train yourself to fully trust God to transform your life.
 Prayers will bring peace and a better understanding of your specific situation.